Upcoming Events

 Whitaker Ponds W/ Kim

-Join us for a winter bird walk at Whitaker Ponds Nature Park lead by Kim.
+Join us for a winter bird walk at Whitaker Ponds Nature Park led by Kim.
 Whitaker Ponds is a small but bird-rich wetland tucked into northeast Portland.
 This site offers excellent opportunities to observe waterfowl, wetland birds, and songbirds in a compact and accessible setting.

 This walk is open to birders of all experience levels and is especially well-suited for beginners.
 We’ll move at an easy pace with frequent stops for viewing and identification.
 Bring binoculars if you have them, dress warmly, and expect muddy paths depending on recent weather.